Katie85/www.thecomfortcupboard.com.au/_drafts/food-safari-fiji.md

 **"Flying with kids that far must be torture"**

 These are just a few of the things we've heard around travelling with young kids but we love it.
-My husband and I love to travel (we met travelling) and always said that when we have kids we wouldn't let it stop us.
+My husband and I love to travel (we met travelling) and always said when we have kids we wouldn't let that stop us.
 And even though they may not remember i feel that every experience we have, no matter how young we are is shaping us into who we're becoming.

 \*Flying long distance with young kids is like giving birth.
 It can be f\*cking painful at times but you get through it and forget about the pain soon enough.